 Nancy Rose

-Rose has been recognized with a number of professional honors and awards, including election to the American Academy of Arts and Sciences, the Carolyn Shaw Bell Award from the American Economic Association’s (AEA) Committee on the Status of Women in the Economics Profession, the Industrial Organization Society Distinguished Fellow award, MIT’s Margaret MacVicar Faculty Fellowship, and fellowships from the John Simon Guggenheim Foundation, the Center for Advanced Study in Behavioral Sciences, and the Alfred P. Sloan Foundation, among others.
-She was a fellow of the Radcliffe Institute for Advanced Study for 2021-22.
-Rose currently serves as President of the Industrial Organization Society (IOS), Vice President of the Western Economics Association International, and on the advisory boards of the American Antitrust Institute, the Hamilton Project, and the Journal of Economic Perspectives.
-She is a member of the Center for Economic and Policy Research (CEPR) Research and Policy Network on Competition Policy.
-Her past professional service includes terms as Vice President and Executive Committee member of the AEA, Vice President of the IOS, and on a number of editorial boards.
+Rose has been recognized with a number of professional honors and awards, including election to the American Academy of Arts and Sciences, the Carolyn Shaw Bell Award from the American Economic Association’s (AEA) Committee on the Status of Women in the Economics Profession, the Industrial Organization Society (IOS) Distinguished Fellow award, MIT’s Margaret MacVicar Faculty Fellowship, and fellowships from the John Simon Guggenheim Foundation, the Center for Advanced Study in Behavioral Sciences, the Alfred P. Sloan Foundation, and the Radcliffe Institute for Advanced Study.
+She received the Alfred E. Kahn award for Antitrust Achievement in 2025.
+Her professional service has included terms as Vice President and Executive Committee member of the AEA, President of the Western Economics Association International, President of the IOS, the advisory council of the American Antitrust Association, and a number of editorial boards.